LibraryOfCongress/api.congress.gov/Documentation/MemberEndpoint.md

                              - `<end>` (e.g., 1990)
                                   - The year in which the member ceased serving in the designated chamber.
       - `<url>`  (e.g., https://api.congress.gov/v3/member/L000174)
-          - The referrer URL to the member item in the API.
+          - A referrer URL to the member item in the API.
       - `<depiction>`
           -	Container for the member’s current official portrait.
 The `<depiction>` element may include the following children:
               - `<imageUrl>` (e.g. https://www.congress.gov/img/member/l000174_200.jpg)